-While incisions are made during a Brazilian butt lift, they’ll be so small that they’ll be barely noticeable.
+While incisions are made during a Brazilian butt lift, they’ll be so small as to be barely noticeable.
 Donor sites may have a couple of incisions located in natural creases in your skin, measuring just a few millimeters.
 The incisions made in your buttocks may be even shorter.

 Once incisions have closed, you can help reduce the appearance of any scars by using products designed for this purpose.
-Silicone scar creams and sheeting can both help, but the best advice most surgeons would probably give you is to follow the scar care instructions they give you closely and keep your scars out of the sun.
+Silicone scar creams and sheeting can both help, but the best advice is to follow the scar care instructions your surgeon gives you closely and keep your scars out of the sun.
 Sun exposure will make scars look, and feel, worse.

 How do I sleep after surgery?